 The aim of this unit is to introduce learners to key aspects of all businesses and how they operate within the wider business environment, as well as internally.
-Operational control and the provision of best practice and sound policy will be shown to facilitate organisational excellence.
+Learners will look at how operational control and the provision of best practice and sound policy facilitate organisational excellence.

 Learning Outcomes.
-To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: Understand functions and structures of businesses.
-1.1 Identify the key functions of businesses and how these lead to business success.
-1.2 Compare common organisational structures and how they impact on business operation.
-Understand the importance of operational control.
-2.1 Explain why an organisation needs effective operational control.2.2 Describe the systems organisations use to achieve operational control.
-Understand how organisations work towards best practice.
-3.1 Explain the terms excellence and quality and the impact of these concepts on organisations.3.2 Describe tools and techniques that are used by organisations to ensure the quality of their products and services.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Understand functions and structures of businesses 1.1 Identify the key functions of businesses and how these lead to business success 1.2 Compare common organisational structures and how they impact on business operation 2.
+Understand the importance of operational control 2.1 Explain why an organisation needs effective operational control 2.2 Describe the systems organisations use to achieve operational control 3.
+Understand how organisations work towards best practice 3.1 Explain the terms excellence and quality and the impact of these concepts on organisations 3.2 Describe tools and techniques that are used by organisations to ensure the quality of their products and services